 It can also be used to power machine-learning applications and features widely as the base language used in many data science projects.

-Indeed, Python is so versatile, it’s even be used in-game development – Civilisation 4 and Battlefield 2 being amongst the most famous.
+Indeed, Python is so versatile, it’s even in-game development – Civilisation 4 and Battlefield 2 being amongst the most famous.

 No matter the size or scale of your project, Python likely has it covered already.